 Independent Decision-Making

-However, a subsidiary company is defined as a company that operates under a parent company; on many issues, it has its discretion.
-It also enables the subsidiary to keep abreast with the market and its customers, having no obligation to seek the parent company’s permission before making changes.
-It may prove helpful in a fluid market such as India because customers’ preferences are sometimes volatile.
+However, a subsidiary company is defined as a company that operates under a parent company; on many issues, it has its own discretion.
+It also enables the subsidiary to stay informed about the market and its customers, thereby eliminating the need for the company to seek permission from he parent company before making changes.
+It may prove helpful in a fluid market, such as India, because customers’ preferences are sometimes volatile.

 Diverse Business Strategies

-This way, having an Indian subsidiary, the foreign companies are able to develop and adopt various business strategies that fit the India environment.
-This could include; localization of products, outsourcing to local companies or coming up with local strategic marketing.
-This kind of flexibility is useful in achieving a better fit with consumers’ needs and increased competitiveness against domestic companies.
+This way, having an Indian subsidiary, the foreign companies are able to develop and adopt various business strategies that fit the Indian environment.
+This could include localization of products, outsourcing to local companies, or creating local strategic marketing.
+This kind of flexibility is beneficial in helping consumers better align with their needs and increase competitiveness against domestic companies.

 Managing Environmental Structures

 Managing in a foreign country means encountering legal constraints.
-Creation of subsidiary is advantageous because it assists the foreign companies to penetrate and manage various Indian regulations simpler.
-A local entity can reduce the possibility of violation of laws in the area of taxation, labor, and environmental legislation.
+The creation of a subsidiary is advantageous because it assists foreign companies in penetrating and managing various Indian regulations more easily.
+A local entity can reduce the likelihood of violating laws in the areas of taxation, labor, and environmental legislation.

 Risk Diversification

 Operation risks are also mitigated since establishing a subsidiary in India is another way of operating.
-To test accuracy of the knowledge it is recommended that the business diversify so as to spread the impact of either economic downturn or change in rules and regulations of the home country.
-This diversification strategy enhance the organisational stability and growth rate of the organisation.
+To test the accuracy of their knowledge, it is recommended that businesses diversify so as to spread the impact of either an economic downturn or a change in the rules and regulations of their home country.
+This diversification strategy enhances the organisational stability and growth rate of the organisation.

 6. Opportunities for strategic partnerships